piercefreeman/gpt-json/README.md

 - Includes retry logic for the most common API failures
 - Formats the JSON schema as a flexible prompt that can be added into any message
 - Supports templating of prompts to allow for dynamic content
+- Enables typehinted function calls within the new GPT models, to better support agent creation

 ## Getting Started